trec-health-misinfo/trec-health-misinfo.github.io/index.md

 * `qid`: the topic number;
 * `Q0`: unused and should always be Q0;
 * `docno`: the document id number returned by your system for the topic `qid` (See above for more details on how docnos should be constructed it);
-* `ran`: the rank the document is retrieved;
+* `rank`: the rank the document is retrieved;
 * `score`: the score (integer or floating point) that generated the ranking.
 The score must be in descending (non-increasing) order.
 The score is important to handle tied scores. (`trec_eval` sorts documents by the specified scores values and not your ranks values);
-* `tag`: a tag that uniquely identifies your group AND the method you used to produce the run.
+* `runtag`: a tag that uniquely identifies your group AND the method you used to produce the run.
 Each run should have a different tag.
+Runtags for runs submitted by one group should all share a common prefix to identify the group across runs.

 The fields should be separated with a space.